pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-uxrcomponent.md

 ### `IsBeingDestroyed` and `IsApplicationQuitting`

-When calling `Destroy()` on a component, Unity will keep the reference and destroy the component at the end of the frame. `IsBeingDestroyed` can be used to check whether `Destroy()` was called on the component.
+When `Destroy()` is called on a component, Unity will keep the reference and destroy the component at the end of the frame. `IsBeingDestroyed` can be used to check whether `Destroy()` was called on the component.

 `IsApplicationQuitting` tells whether `Application.Quit()` was called and the application is closing.
 It can be used to prevent access from objects in `OnDestroy()` that are no longer available.

 ### Transform properties

 Sometimes it can be convenient to know initial transform values.
-Instead of storing them in temporal variables, the following properties can be used:
+Instead of storing them in temporal variables, the following properties can be used on any type derived from `UxrComponent`:

 - `InitialParent`
 - `InitialLocalPosition`